FTarfasse/quick-perf-wiki/Base-annotations.md

 | comment | String |Comment why QuickPerf is disabled|      -         |

 ## @FunctionalIteration
-To disable QuickPerf features.<br><br>
+Disable QuickPerf features.<br><br>
 [This worflow example](SQL-annotations#Worflow-with-SQL-annotations) illustrates how to use @FunctionalIteration with SQL annotations.

 ## @DebugQuickPerf
-This annotation is addressed to developers working on the conception of QuickPerf annotations.<br>
+This annotation is addressed to developers working on QuickPerf annotations.<br>
 It displays information in console for debugging purpose.